minguncho/accelerator-zoo/README.md

 The TeAAL specifications presented in this repository are the combined effort of many people over the course of many years, including:

+- Bosung An (undergrad; Seoul National University)
-- Timor Averbuch
+- Timor Averbuch (undergrad; University of Illinois Urbana-Champaign)
-- Alex Dicheva
+- Alex Dicheva (undergrad; University of Illinois Urbana-Champaign)
-- Joel S. Emer
+- Joel S. Emer (professor; Massachusetts Institute of Technology)
-- Christopher W. Fletcher
+- Christopher W. Fletcher (professor; University of California, Berkeley)
-- Yuxin Jin
+- Yuxin Jin (undergrad; Tsinghua University)
-- Nandeeka Nayak
+- Nandeeka Nayak (PhD student; University of California, Berkeley)
-- Toluwanimi O. Odemuyiwa
+- Toluwanimi O. Odemuyiwa (PhD Student; University of California, Davis)
-- Michael Pellaeur
+- Michael Pellaeur (research scientist; NVIDIA)
-- Jules Peyrat
+- Jules Peyrat (masters; École Polytechnique)
-- Chenxi Wan
+- Chenxi Wan (undergrad; University of Science and Technology of China)
-- Yingchen Wang
+- Yingchen Wang (postdoc; University of California, Berkeley)
-- Frederic Wu
+- Frederic Wu (undergrad; University of California, Berkeley)
-- Xinrui Wu
+- Xinrui Wu (undergrad; Tsinghua University)
-- Sabrina Yarzada
+- Sabrina Yarzada (PhD student; University of Southern California)
-- Yan Zhu
+- Yan Zhu (PhD student; University of California, Berkeley)
-- Seunghyun Yong
+- Seunghyun Yong (undergrad; Seoul National University)

 We would also like to thank the following people, whose insights allowed us to better understand, describe, and, in some cases, even validate our TeAAL